 Recall (rank_4) is the proportion of correctly predicted objects to the total number of predicted objects Yi in the scene, averaged over all scenes n:

 For local evaluation/testing you can download a docker compose based setup here.
-You can already start testing with this setup before the evaluation platform is launched.
 Questions regarding the data set and the evaluation platform should be posted in the issue tracker of the aforementioned git repository.

 Participation in the DEBS 2019 Grand Challenge consists of three steps: (1) registration, (2) iterative solution submission, and (3) paper submission.
 The first step is to pre-register your submission in the EasyChair Grand Challenge track.
 Pre-registration in EasyChair is necessary to state the intent of a team to participate in the Grand Challenge and to establish the communication channel with the Grand Challenge organizers.
 At this step, it is sufficient to submit an interims title for your work.
 Solutions to the challenge, once developed, must be submitted to the evaluation platform (details will be provided later) in order to get it benchmarked in the challenge.
 The evaluation platform provides detailed feedback on performance and allows to update the solution in an iterative process.
 A solution can be continuously improved until the challenge closing date.
 Evaluation results of the last submitted solution will be used for the final performance ranking.
 The last step is to upload a short paper (minimum 2 pages, maximum 6 pages) describing the final solution to the EasyChair system.
 All papers will be reviewed by the DEBS Grand Challenge Program Committee to assess the merit and originality of submitted solutions.
 All solutions of sufficient quality will be presented during the poster session at the DEBS 2019 conference.